sushanthj/blog/_pages/knowledge-base/Vision with C++/index.md

 ---
 layout: knowledge
-title: Vision with C++
+title: C++
 parent: Knowledge Base
 nav_order: 2
 has_children: true
-permalink: /knowledge-base/vision-cpp/
+permalink: /knowledge-base/cpp/
 ---

-# Vision with C++
+## Overview

 This section covers C++ programming techniques and libraries commonly used in computer vision applications, with a focus on performance optimization and best practices.

-## Overview

-C++ is widely used in computer vision for its performance and flexibility.
-This documentation covers:

-- Eigen library for linear algebra
-- Performance optimization techniques
-- Best practices for vision applications
-- Integration with other vision libraries

-## Getting Started

-To get started with C++ for computer vision:
-1. Review the Eigen library basics
-2. Learn performance optimization techniques
-3. Understand best practices for vision applications
-4. Explore integration with other libraries

 ## Additional Resources